 - A Mahavira idol in Bombay

 From the beginning, Jainism was based on the idea that people should never be violent in what they think, do or say.
-There are about 6 million followers of Jainism and most of them live in India.
+There are about 4 to 5 million followers of Jainism and most of them live in India.
 People who follow the region are known as Jains.

-The founder of Jainism is thought to be a man called Mahavira, who lived during the time of Buddha.
+An important figure in the history of Jainism was Mahavira, who lived in India in the sixth century BC, during the time of Buddha.
 Mahavira was also thought to be a prince who gave up everything he had to find out more about spirtuality.
 He fasted and meditated for twelve years and gradually he freed himself from the concerns of the world.
 By doing this he gained what is called 'enlightenment' and began preaching and teaching.
 Mahavira influenced many people with his findings and helped make the religion what it is today.

 Care and compassion for all life – whether human, animal or plant – is of key importance in Jainism.